 You work hard for your money and you are taxed on that money as you earn it.
 Unfortunately, if you want to pass on your wealth to your loved ones, you could face additional taxes.
 Depending upon the value of the assets that you want to give to others, you could be taxed both on gifts you make during your lifetime and on the transfer of wealth after your death.
 Having a gift and estate tax attorney is crucial if you want to give your family what they deserve.

 Paying taxes on gifts and on assets after your death can significantly reduce the wealth that you want to provide to the people you love.
 You do not have to lose this money to the government.
-Let Anderson, Dorn & Rader, Ltd. help you to develop a strategic plan for avoiding gift taxes and estate taxes so you can use your money to support loved ones.
-Give us a call at 775-823-9455 to get personalized tax planning advice and answers to questions you have about gift tax and estate planning including:
+Let Anderson, Dorn & Rader, Ltd. help you to develop a strategic plan for avoiding gift and estate taxes so you can use your money to support loved ones.
+Give an expert attorney a call at 775-823-9455 to get personalized tax planning advice and answers to questions you have about gift tax and estate planning which may include:

 What are the rules for gift tax and estate tax?

 How can I avoid gift tax and estate tax?

 How can a Reno estate tax planning lawyer help me?